crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added :ref:`string_to_array <scalar-string-to-array>` scalar array function that splits an input string into an array of string elements using a separator and a null-string.

 - Added support for subscript expressions on an object column of a sub-relation.
   Examples: ``select a['b'] from (select a from t1)`` or ``select a['b'] from my_view`` where ``my_view`` is defined as ``select a from t1``.